XRPLF/xrpl-dev-portal/content/concept-amendments.md

 }
 ```

-The following `rippled` error also indicates that your server is amendment blocked:
+The following `rippled` log message also indicates that your server is amendment blocked:

 ```
 2018-Feb-12 19:38:30 LedgerMaster:ERR One or more unsupported amendments activated: server blocked.